tsuru/tsuru/docs/using/go.rst

 ::

-    $ tsuru app-create helloworld go
+    $ tsuru app create helloworld go

-To list all available platforms, use the command `platform-list`.
+To list all available platforms, use the command `platform list`.

-You can see all your applications using the command  `app-list`:
+You can see all your applications using the command  `app list`:

 .. highlight:: bash

 ::

-    $ tsuru app-list
+    $ tsuru app list
     +-------------+-------------------------+--------------------------------+
     | Application | Units State Summary     | Address                        |
     +-------------+-------------------------+--------------------------------+